Book review Recommended Read Strategy technology

 There are other impediments, too.

-When the internal jostling for resources (people, cash, equipment) happens, projects targeted at current customers would beat those targeted at markets that do not exist yet.
+When the internal jostling for resources (people, cash, equipment) happens, projects targeted at current customers beat those targeted at markets that do not exist yet.
 This further deters managers.

 Finally, there is the risk of taking on the ire of the C-suite in case the project fails.

-Is it always advantage small firms?
+Is it always an Advantage for small firms?

 When large firms don’t dive into the disruption space, small firms or startups – for whom the entry barriers are low – do.
 Unlike their bigger counterparts, the prospects of lower margins don’t deter them.